Purdue University Office of Admissions logo

 Plan of Study

-Communication (Pre) Webpage
+Communication (multiple concentrations) Webpage

-Transfer to Communication (Pre)
+Transfer to Communication (multiple concentrations)

 Purdue admits to individual majors.
 Transfer students must meet Purdue's overall transfer criteria, as well as any major-specific requirements.
 Before you apply, check the closed programs page to confirm this major is open to transfer students.
 If it is, refer to the information below for major-specific transfer criteria.